 List of available snippet variables in Yoast SEO

-One of the most important functions of Yoast SEO (free or premium) is the ability to automatically add SEO title and meta description templates to the homepage, all (custom) post types, all (custom) taxonomies, and other pages.
+One of the most important functions of Yoast SEO is the ability to automatically add SEO title and meta description templates to the homepage, all (custom) post types, all (custom) taxonomies, products, collections, and other pages.
 We include default templates that are SEO-friendly but you can also modify the default templates.
 In this article, we’ll provide you with a list of all the available snippet variables in Yoast SEO.

 We distinguish four available variable types: